 WEST SACRAMENTO, Calif.
 (April 15, 2019) – California State Teachers’ Retirement System announced that trustee Sharon Hendricks was elected to the PRI Association Board.
 As an independent organization, PRI encourages investors to use responsible investment to enhance returns and better manage risks.

-The CalSTRS Medicare Premium Payment Program, which pays Medicare Part A hospital insurance premiums for certain eligible retired members, is not being offered to members with a retirement effective date on or after July 1, 2012.
-If a full funding plan is enacted by the Legislature, the Teachers’ Retirement Board may elect to extend the program at that time.
+The CalSTRS Medicare Premium Payment Program, which pays Medicare Part A hospital insurance premiums for certain eligible retired members, is not being offered to members with a most recent retirement effective date on or after July 1, 2012.
+Your most recent retirement date is used to determine eligibility.